terra-quantum-public/tq42sdk/README.md

-pip install jupyter                       # install jupyter if you work with notebook pip install jupyter matplotlib            # install matplotlib for visualization purpose tq42 auth login                           # authenticate the user tq42 -h                                   # for visualizing the help
+pip install jupyter                       # install jupyter if you work with notebook pip install jupyter matplotlib            # install matplotlib for visualization purpose tq42 auth login                           # authenticate the user tq42 --help                               # for visualizing the help
 ```

 ## Installation